Subscribe to receive our lead generation tips directly in your inbox every week

 In this tutorial, you’re going to learn how to use Linkedin Sales Navigator boolean search to find your prospects and reduce the number of unqualified leads in your search results.

 How Do You Search For Keywords on LinkedIn Sales Navigator?

 There are two places where you search for keyword on Linkedin Sales Navigator:

 1. The global keyword search

 This global keyword search will look for the keyword into the whole profiles:

 - Job experiences

-The Title Filter: this filter will only look for your keywords into the current job experiences of your prospects
+The Current job title search will only look for your keywords into the current job experiences of your prospects

-That is too say all the experience with the Present tag
+That is to say all the experience with the “Present” tag

 If you want to search for an exact phrase or terms that include: